TritonDataCenter/containerpilot/telemetry/README.md

 *Histogram*

 A count of observations in "buckets", along with the sum of all observed values.
 A typical use case might be request durations or response sizes.
-When the Prometheus server scrapes this metrics endpoint, it will receive a list of buckets and their counts.
+When the Prometheus server scrapes this telemetry endpoint, it will receive a list of buckets and their counts.
 For example:

 ```
 namespace_subsystem_response_bucket{le="1"} 0